 I gave you milk to drink, not solid food; for you were not yet able to receive it.
 Indeed, even now you are not yet able (1 Corinthians 3:2)

-These words of Paul are not only words of chastisement, discipline, but also words of hurt.
+These words of Paul are not only words of chastisement but also words of hurt.
 Paul had been involved in seeking to mature the Corinthians for about five years, but to no avail.
-According to W. Robertson Nicoll, “Paul had attempted to carry his Corinthian converts further, but had failed.”
+W. Robertson Nicoll notes, “Paul had attempted to carry his Corinthian converts further, but had failed.”
 The heart of Paul, or anyone who works to mature others in the faith, is conveyed by the words of the Apostle John who said, “I have no greater joy than this to hear of my children walking in truth” (3 John 4).
 A.T.
-Robertson said, “It is one of the tragedies of the minister’s life that he has to keep on speaking to the church members ‘as unto babes in Christ’…who actually glory in their long babyhood.”
-For Christians to mature, the pastor must be solemnly devoted to maturing the believers in the flock of which God has given him oversight, but the people must also desire to mature (1 Peter 2:2).
+Robertson said, “It is one of the tragedies of the minister’s life that he has to keep on speaking to the church members as unto babes in Christ . . . who actually glory in their long babyhood.”
+For Christians to mature, the pastor must be solemnly devoted to maturing the believers in the flock of which God has given him oversight, and the people must also desire to mature (1 Peter 2:2).

-Alas, some men of God who have been called to be a pastor/teacher in order to mature the saints give up consistently teaching the deep truths of the whole counsel of the Word of God, an essential component of maturing Christians.
+Some men of God who have been called to be a pastor/teacher in order to mature the saints give up consistently teaching the deep truths of the whole counsel of the Word of God, an essential component of maturing Christians.
 This transpires when the shepherd avoids taking them deeper and deeper into learning about and knowing God.
 Why, you ask?
-I believe a major reason is because maturing is a slow and tedious process, and pastors often see little progress for all of their personal labor in the deep things of God, even in those who desire maturing.
-Or he eventually acquiesces to the relentless resistance from the carnal—or lost members—who inwardly revel in being fleshly and desire for the shepherd to feed their flesh rather than their newborn spirit.
+I believe a major reason is because maturing is a slow and tedious process, and pastors often see little progress for all their personal labor in the deep things of God, even in those who desire maturing.
+Or he eventually acquiesces to the relentless resistance from the carnal or lost members who inwardly revel in being fleshly and desire for the shepherd to feed their flesh rather than their newborn spirit.

-They take every opportunity to discourage him not to take them into meat; they seek to extol the shepherd based upon worldly traits, not for spiritually maturing them.
+They take every opportunity to discourage him not to take them into meat.
+They seek to extol the shepherd based upon worldly traits, not for spiritually maturing them.
 Sometimes these shepherds begin quite subtly to move away from spending time in solitude, plumbing deeper and deeper into the mind, will, and heart of God.
-Inevitably, this leads them to grow more and more satisfied with their own mediocrity, humanness, and accolades for being everything but a “broker of truth” who is solemnly dedicated to the maturity of the flock.
+Inevitably, this leads them to grow more and more satisfied with their own mediocrity, humanness, and the accolades for being everything but a broker of truth who is solemnly dedicated to the maturity of the flock.
 Later, often too late, they look back and see that they valued the kudos of worldliness more than the call of God upon their lives.
-That is the tragedy of tragedies.
+That is the tragedy of tragedies for the shepherd.

 - It is true